How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 There is a good chance that you will need to reset the password on one of the devices in your Hikvision setup at some point.
 The best advice we can offer to prevent this is to use a password manager tool or keep a safe record of your passwords, and to keep the passwords across your devices consistent.

 If you do need to set a new password on a device, then you have a few options.
-Which one of these you take depends on whether you still know the existing password, and whether you have extracted the GUID file or set security questions during the device's initial setup.
+Which one of these you take depends on whether you still know the existing password, and whether you have extracted the GUID password reset file or set security questions during the device’s initial setup.
 A few of these methods are covered below:

 .